bobharris/bobharris/README.md

-- 👋 Hi, I’m @bobharris
+- 👋 Hi, I’m @bobharris.
+I'd like to be a technical artist or a graphics engineer one day.
 - 👀 I’m interested in OpenGL, Houdini, Procedural Environment Generation, Unreal Engine,
 - 🌱 I’m currently learning OpenGL, C++ (to Advanced), Houdini, Unreal Engine
 - 💞️ I’m looking to collaborate on the VFX script or tool you can't get anyone to make and you really need.
-- 📫 How to reach me
+- 📫 How to reach me bobharris#1317

 <!---
 bobharris/bobharris is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.